 - Enhanced communication.
 In online learning, students feel more empowered to share their ideas and are less afraid to pose questions to teachers.
-They interact with less regard to others’ gender, race, dress, and other factors.

 - Unlimited access to curriculum and instruction.
 Online learning provides access to curriculum and instruction at any time and place.
 This provides students with a level of freedom that is unavailable in a brick-and-mortar school.

 - Frequent assessment.
 In online learning, immediate feedback allows instructors to change the delivery of their content, as well as care for the weaknesses and highlight the strengths of each student.

 - Access to teachers.
 Online learning allows a student in one location to “share” their instructors with students located on the other side of the world.

 Why should your child learn at Enlightium Academy?

 Enlightium Academy has developed a unique, Christ-honoring school culture where collaboration, respect, faith, compassion, and caring for others are consistently and effectively modeled by teachers.
 Here is what parents are saying about Enlightium’s teachers:4

 - “As a parent, I understand that my gift mix does not include teaching math and English, so having strong teacher support was critical for our household.”
 (Parent of a 7th-grade student, Arizona)

 - “Other factors outside of the major need to find a Christian-based education were the quality and affordability of the education; the different levels of teacher support was also important.”
 (Parent of an 11th-grade student, Maryland)

 - “Helping a student that has an unusual issue and giving them the ability to learn.”
 (Parent of a 10th-grade student, New York)